nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ```
 ____________________________________________________________
-Company has been successfully uncomfirmed!
+Company has been successfully unconfirmed!
 ____________________________________________________________

 ```